mhogg/pyoctree/README.rst

 -  vtk >= v6.2.0 (optional, for outputting a vtk file for viewing octree structure in Paraview)
 -  Cython >= v0.20 and a C++ compiler for building the extension module.
 The Microsoft C++ Compiler for Python 2.7 or Mingw32 can both be used.
+Note that this is not required if installing using the Python wheel.

 Installation
 ------------